Camcan/phase-0-handbook/phase-0-prerequisites.md

 #### Introduction
 Please take a moment to read the [students guide](https://drive.google.com/file/d/0B5aB0OHeInzgODlnR2hQZXk3c0U/view?usp=sharing) if you haven't done so already.

 Phase 0 is an integral Phase of Enspiral Dev Academy (EDA); it is not optional.
-We cover the fundamentals you will need to be successful in the intensive portion of EDA.
+We cover the fundamentals you will need to be successful in the intensive bootcamp portion of EDA.

-You may be thinking that Phase 0 will not be intense because it is remote, but it is.
-Please refrain from scheduling any vacations, trips, etc. during Phase 0 unless you expect to do the work during that time and have reliable internet access.
-There are weekly deadlines for challenges and other tasks you will be required to do each week.
+It can be difficult learning remotely, so we encourage you to work with your peers online and in person as much as possible.
+Please refrain from scheduling any vacations, trips, etc. unless you expect to do the work and have reliable internet access during that time.
+It is a fine balance between self-governed learning and meeting the expectations we set.
+There are weekly deadlines for challenges.
+On average people spend 20-30 hours a week on the challenges.

-The amount of time it takes to complete each week varies greatly from person to person.
-On average people spend 20-30 hours a week, however some are able to complete in much less while others need to spend longer on the material.
 If you are unable to complete the material, you might be requested to repeat the phase.

 <!-- #### Choose your stream
 You will need to know which stream you are wanting to be in (Ruby or C# .NET) before phase-0 begins.
 If you don't know yet which stream you will be in, please check out the [stream requirements](/stream-requirements.md) -->